oriSomething/eslint-plugin-parse/docs/rules/no-parse-promise-assign.md

     var promise = Parse.Promise.as('hi');

     if (param) {
-        // Or Forget reassign or
+        // You might forget to reassign or
         // return something else
     }